 The trading of an ETF, that has been the subject of a trading halt or suspension, may resume when Nasdaq determines that the conditions which led to the halt or suspension are no longer present or that the interests of a fair and orderly market are served by a resumption of trading.

 DISSEMINATION OF FUND DATA

-Quotation and trade data for Nasdaq-listed ETFs are disseminated via UTP Level 1, Nasdaq Level 2 and Nasdaq.listed.com/ and <a href="https://www.nasdaq.lis
+Quotation and trade data for Nasdaq-listed ETFs are disseminated via UTP Level 1, Nasdaq Basic, Nasdaq Level 2 and Nasdaq TotalView® using the trading symbol listed above.